Fr0stitute/Programming-General/GitHub/git_notes.md

     git checkout blah                     # [to switch to the 'blah' branch git checkout master; git merge blah   # [merge blah into master]

+### Deleting a branch:
+For a remote deleting:
+ git push origin --delete <branchname>
+For a local deleting:
+git branch -D <branchname>

 ### Going back